BretHudson/WaterBuckets/README.md

 Once you're set up, you'll want to open up the build.bat file and change the directory "C:\Program Files (x86)\CodeBlocks\MinGW\bin\" to your MinGW directory.
 I don't know why I still have CodeBlocks on my computer (Visual Studio and 4coder are my main IDEs), but it had MinGW all set up and ready to go.
 Can't complain there.

-After that's done, main.c will be compiled to WaterBucket.exe.
+After that's done, main.c will be compiled to WaterBuckets.exe.
 Run that and enjoy the simulation.